How To Install WSL2 on Windows 10/11

 The operation completed successfully.

-If you skip this step and install a distribution from the Microsoft Store, it will install as WSL1.
-Converting it to WSL2 later takes 5–30 minutes depending on distribution size.
+If you skip this step and install a distribution from the Microsoft Store before setting the default version, it installs as WSL1.
+Converting it to WSL2 afterwards takes 5–30 minutes depending on distribution size.

 Step 4 — Install a Linux distribution